 Peril – Lossless – Zoenda McIntosh’s latest eclectic selection of original songs in many (and sometimes eccentric) styles, brought to you by another gathering of Theme Music talent.

 Pete McDade – The Weight Of Sound – Pete’s novel is accompanied by an album of songs based on the story.
-And yes, TA Mellotron makes it in near the end. 😉
+And yes, TA Mellotron makes it in near the start. 😉

 In addition I’ve been involved in a handful of non-album original compositions.
 Here’s a short selection.